nsreeen/old-blog/app/pages/calculator_interpreter.md

 # How does the REPL work?
 REPL stands for read evaluate print loop.
-I made a REPL by writing a script that accepts input, evaluates it (interprets it according to the steps above), prints the output, in a loop.
+I made a REPL by writing a script that accepts input, evaluates it (interprets it according to the steps above), and prints the output, in a loop.

 When you run the REPL script, it creates a dictionary and then enters a loop.
 Each cycle through the loop waits for input.
 If the input is 'q' the function returns and the program ends, if it's 'h' help is printed to the terminal.